-Per default, the push button allows you to use up to four different listening programs, and three wireless accessories programs.
+Per default, the push button allows you to use up to four different listening programmes, and three wireless accessories programmes.

-- Short press the push button (beep) to switch between programs.
+- Short press the push button (beep) to switch between programmes.
 You will then hear one or more beeps.
-The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.) - Press and hold for 1 second (short melody) until streaming begins.
-If your hearing aids have been paired with more than one wireless device, pressing for one more second will switch to the next device.
+The number of beeps indicates which programme you have selected (one beep = programme one, two beeps = programme two, etc.) - 2.
+Press and hold for 1 second (short melody) until streaming begins.

-A short press will end streaming and start the program you left.
+If your hearing aids have been paired with more than one wireless device, pressing for one more second will switch to the next device. - A short press will end streaming and start the programme you left.

-- 3. Press and hold for 5 seconds to turn your hearing aid ON or OFF. - 4.
+3. Press and hold for 5 seconds to turn your hearing aid ON or OFF. - 4.
 Press and hold for 9 seconds to enter flight mode.
 For more details, see Flight mode in section 8.3.

-When you turn the hearing aids off and then back on, they always return to the default setting (program one and preset volume).
+When you turn the hearing aids off and then back on, they always return to the default setting (programme one and preset volume).

-Your hearing care professional can configure your push button so that you also can use it to control the volume as well as switch between listening programs.
+Your hearing care professional can configure your push button so that you also can use it to control the volume as well as switch between listening programmes.